Fort Breendonk: Daily life in the camp

 Prisoners were allowed to use the toilet in the given order only twice a day.
 There were two gathering spaces inside the fort, east and west, each one with a small building, made of brick and without doors, equipped with four holes and one urinal.
-Only in 1944 a greater facility was added.
-But to go to the toilet was always done under surveillance, in group and in a hurry: an additional opportunity for the guards to intimidate and humiliate the prisoners.
+Only in 1944 was a larger facility added.
+But to go to the toilet was always done under surveillance, in group and in a hurry: the guards used these periods as additional opportunities to intimidate and humiliate the prisoners.

 Jewish prisoners were segregated from other inmates and housed in specially constructed wooden barracks.
 These barracks were poorly insulated and over-crowded.
 Other prisoners were housed in cells, either in small groups or individually.
 The aim was to isolate certain prisoners for later interrogation and torture.

 Food was severely rationed for the prisoners and distributed in different quantities to the various types of inmates.
 Jews received the least food and water.
 Prisoners were served three meals a day.
 Breakfast consisted of two cups of a coffee substitute made of roasted acorns and 125 g of bread.
 Lunch was usually one litre of soup (mostly just hot water).
 Supper was again two cups of a coffee substitute and 100 g of bread.
 This was far from enough to sustain a human being, especially considering the intense cold or heat, harsh labour and physical punishments the prisoners were subjected to.